puppetlabs/design-system/CONTRIBUTING.md

-P# Contributing to the Puppet Design System
+# Contributing to the Puppet Design System

 The Puppet Design System is a cross-functional team effort across Puppet with shared ownership where contributions are encouraged.
 Though designed for and maintained by Puppet, outside PRs are welcome.
 A good place to start is by visiting [#team-design-system](https://puppet.slack.com/messages/CFFECRQAY) in Puppet's internal Slack or contacting <puppet-design-system@puppet.com>.